Performances created, designed and run by EUYO members

 Café Bauhaus recreates the inspiration of the Bauhaus movement in a modern guise, targeting as a primary audience young people, as well as diverse and local audiences, and those new to classical music.
 The initiative aims to connect high quality music performance to modern day issues such as climate change, sustainability, gender equality, diversity, equity and inclusion.

-The EUYO team supports projects developed by EUYO members and recent alumni who took part in the EUYO Entrepreneurs Club in 2021 by offering them advice, helping them in finding partners and awarding seed funding to each winning project to help make them a reality.
+The EUYO team supports projects developed by EUYO members and recent alumni by offering them advice, helping them in finding partners and awarding seed funding to each winning project to help make them a reality.
+Projects are selected by an open call to all EUYO members and recent alumni each year, currently for three awards each year.

 THE 2022 AWARD WINNERS